ProgrammazioneDiSistema2023-IA-ZZ/Group18/README.md

 You will be greeted with a barebone interactive menu, similar to the previous one:
 ![Interactive menu](./screenshots/intro_python.png)

+_That's all!_ Now we will dwell into more technical details about the implementation.
+The following sections could be very useful to you if you seek to contribute to the project or simply understand it. 😉

 ## 📂 Project Structure

 The following outlines the structure of the ONNX Rustime project.
 We will delve into the specifics of each part, providing insights into their purpose and how they integrate into the larger framework.

 ```
 .
+├── 📂 js_onnx_rustime         // javascript demo project
+│ ├── package.json
+│ └── test_onnx-rustime.js
 ├── 📂 models                 // pre-trained models with test data
 │ ├── 📂 bvlcalexnet-12
 │ ├── 📂 caffenet-12
 │ ├── 📂 mnist-8
+│ ├── 📂 resnet18-v2-7
 │ ├── 📂 resnet152-v2-7
 │ ├── 📂 squeezenet1.0-12
 │ └── 📂 zfnet512-12